Recycling has its fair share of benefits & problems.

 ♻️ Help by learning once and for all what can go in the curbside recycling bin and what can’t go.

-Unfortunately, recycling isn’t exactly what it once was or what many of us believe recycling to be.
 The “recycling game” has changed in recent years due to a variety of developments.
 At the top of the list is the situation with China.

 What is Going on With China?